RuxuePeng/openCPUapp/README.md

-Deploy scoring model
+Try out
+App that gives you popular shows on iTunes
 ====================

-This package illustrates how to deploy a model for remote scoring/prediction.
+This package illustrates how to monitor the trending shows on iTunes via RSS feeds.

     # Install in R